'Unabomber,' whose attacks terrorized US, dies in prison

 It was only after Kaczynski's capture and the revelation of his identity that the FBI uncovered his previous life -- one where he scored 167 on an IQ test and entered university at just 16.

-The nickname of "Unabomber" came from his targeting of university professors and airline companies, leading the FBI to dub him the "University and Airline Bomber."
+The nickname of "Unabomber" came from his targeting of a university and an airline company, leading the FBI to dub him the "University and Airline Bomber."

+But it would turn out that while Kaczynski picked his victims without knowing them, he selected them using extreme anti-technology views to justify the attacks.

+Targets included an advertising executive, an airline president and a computer scientist.
+But in some cases, his bombs ended up injuring those unlucky enough to accidentally be on the receiving end of a concealed explosive.

-In September 1995, he published his 35,000-word anti-modernity manifesto in The Washington Post, based on a promise that he would stop his bombing campaign if they printed it.
+In September 1995, The Washington Post published his 35,000-word anti-modernity manifesto, part of a joint effort with the New York Times, based on a promise that he would stop his bombing campaign if it were printed.
+Federal authorities at the time urged the papers to go through with the move.

-Upon reading it, his estranged brother David thought he might know the author, and alerted to FBI to his suspicions that Ted Kaczynski might be the man they were looking for.
+Upon reading it, his estranged brother David thought he might know the author, and alerted the FBI to his suspicions.

-After his arrest in 1996, Kaczynski was convicted to life in prison in 1998.
-When his lawyers tried to enter a plea of insanity, asked the court to dismiss them.
+After his 1996 arrest, Kaczynski was convicted to life in prison in 1998.
+When his lawyers tried to enter a plea of insanity, Kaczynski asked the court to dismiss them, and rejected a diagnosis that he was a paranoid schizophrenic.

 © 2023 AFP